Rachel "Coco" Caron-Delas, MA

-Coco Caron-Delas is an Advanced Clinical Intern at Insight & Action Therapy.
+Coco Caron-Delas is a Staff Therapist at Insight & Action Therapy.
 She provides counseling to adolescents, adults, and groups.
 A former journalist, Coco is aware that reality is constructed through language.
 Together with her clients she works to construct new narratives that inspire change and growth.

 Coco holds a Bachelor of Arts degree in Sociology from Barnard College, Columbia University, with a particular emphasis on how social media impacts interpersonal connectedness.
-She also has a Master’s degree in Journalism from Concordia University in Montreal and is completing a Master’s of Education in Mental Health Counseling at Hunter College, CUNY.
+She also has a Master’s degree in Journalism from Concordia University in Montreal and a Master’s of Education in Mental Health Counseling from Hunter College, CUNY.

 She has previously worked with individuals in recovery from substance abuse and alcoholism, assisting them through therapeutic and vocational counseling.
 Her current focus is on eating disorders, and as a registered yoga teacher, Coco incorporates her knowledge of the mind-body connection into her work.